zanecsmith/EPP622/README.md

 samtools faidx UNIL_Sinv_3.0.fasta
 ```

-#### 5. Now, write a for loop tocall SNPs and indels using the `gatk` HaplotypeCaller to compare variants.
-Files will be output in GVCF format to view loci regardless of whether a variant is detected.
-Standard VCF files only reported detected variant calls.
+#### 5. Now, write a for loop to call SNPs and indels using the `gatk` HaplotypeCaller to compare variants.
+Files will be output in VCF and GVCF format.
+Standard VCF files only report detected variant calls, while GVCF files will allow us to recall SNPs/indels across samples by reporting all loci regardless of variants.
 ```
 nano gatk_haplotypecaller.sh